|Country:||New Zealand (NZ)|

 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

-Is HORT9909 available as Cryo/Lupulin powder?
+Is HORT9909 available in lupulin powder?

 If you see an error in our data, please let us know!